cjcoats/ioapi-3.2/README.txt

           "Makeinclude.$BIN" files.

           NOTE 2:  By default on most systems, OpenMP parallelism is enabled; see the OMPFLAGS variable in "Makeinclude.$BIN".
-The I/O API does not have parallel sections of its own; however, enabling OpenMP does allow the activation of critical sections making the I/O&nbsp;API  thread-safe for OpenMP-parallel
+          Enabling OpenMP does allow the activation of critical sections making the I/O&nbsp;API  thread-safe for OpenMP-parallel
           programs (like the MAQSIP-RT air quality model, the WRF or MCPL-enabled MM5 meteorology models, research versions of SMOKE, and others.
+It also enables OpenMP parallelism in a few (mostly coordinate-transform or interpolation related) I/O API routines.

-       6. In the I/O API library source directory "ioapi", type "make" to build the object library.
+       7. In the I/O API library source directory "ioapi", type "make" to build the object library.
 The current build process will generate "$OBJDIR/libioapi.a".
 For the non-Standard-compliant "fixed-132" INCLUDE-files required by CMAQ and some versions of SMOKE, type "make fixed_src"

-       7. If necessary, get netCDF (for netCDF-4, get both netCDF-Fortran and netCDF-C) and build "libnetcdf.a" (and "libnetcdff.a" for netCDF-4); if you're building with Coupling Mode active, do the same for PVM.
+       8. If necessary, get netCDF (for netCDF-4, get both netCDF-Fortran and netCDF-C) and build "libnetcdf.a" (and "libnetcdff.a" for netCDF-4); if you're building with Coupling Mode active, do the same for PVM, or if you're building with Distributed I/O active, do the same for PnetCDF.
+Use the same compiler-set you used for the I/O API (and for your models).

-       8. Copy or link ("ln -s ...")  the "libnetcdf.a" (and  "libnetcdf.a"
+          Copy or link ("ln -s ...")  the "libnetcdf.a" (and "libnetcdff.a", libpnetcdf.a, and "libpvm3.a" if you built
-          and "libpvm3.a" if you built them) to your OBJDIR.
+          them) to your $BASEDIR/$BIN.

-       9. In the I/O API tool source directory m3tools, create a customized "Makefile" as in (5) above, and type "make".
+       9. In the I/O API tool source directory "m3tools", create a customized "Makefile" as in (6) above, and type "make".